Hillwood Estate, Museum & Gardens: Collections

-Additional highlights include tapestries from the 1730s, table services collected by Catherine the Great, Russian Orthodox Church objects such as icons and liturgical vessels, rare lace tablecloths, Wedgwood ceramics, bloodstone objects and jewelry by Harry Winston and Cartier.

-Hillwood offers appointment-only access to their Art Research Library, which features a notable selection of Russian and European decorative art books and documents.
+Additional highlights include tapestries from the 1730s, tableware collected by Catherine the Great, Russian Orthodox Church objects such as icons and liturgical vessels, Wedgwood ceramics, bloodstone objects, and jewelry by Harry Winston and Cartier.
+In addition to the collection, Hillwood also offers appointment-only access to their Art Research Library, which features a notable selection of Russian and European decorative art books and documents.

 Gardens and grounds

-In 1926, landscape architect Willard Gebhart designed Arbremont, creating a landscape moulded around the 25 acres later owned by Post.
-When renovating Hillwood, Post incorporated many of the garden designs into her interior design.
-Creating the 'garden rooms' which feature touches unique to the Lunar Lawn and Rose Garden.
-Post's breakfast nook even includes an inside garden of orchids, bringing the outside in.
+In 1926, landscape architect Willard Gebhart created a landscape moulded around the 25 acres and estate later owned by Post.
+When renovating Hillwood, Post incorporated many of the garden designs into her interior design, creating the 'garden rooms' which feature touches unique to the Lunar Lawn and Rose Garden.

 Motor court

-The motor court was the first area of arrival for guests, who were escorted into the house from the porte-cochère by her butler.
-The hilly ascent and motor court walls served as a buffer that preserved the mystery of the mansion while on the approach.
-The elliptical shape of the area allowed for an easy stream of cars in and out of the property.
-Azaleas, dogwoods, and camellias surround the area.
+Designed by Innocenti and Webel, the motor court was the first area of arrival for guests, who were escorted into the house from the porte-cochère by her butler.
+The hilly ascent and motor court walls served as a buffer that preserved the mystery of the mansion while on the approach, and the elliptical shape of the area allowed for an easy stream of cars in and out of the property.
 The center of the court features a statue of a young Eros surrounded by English ivy and boxwoods.
 Eros holds a goat and pulls an arrow from his quiver, representing fertility and love.
-The motor court was designed by Innocenti and Webel.